jaredks/pyprimesieve/README.md

 It can be seen here that `pyprimesieve` is *4.7 times faster* than the fastest Python alternative using `Numpy` and *13.85 times faster* than the fastest pure Python sieve.

 All benchmark scripts and algorithms are available for reproduction.
+Prime sieve algorithm implemenations were taken from [this discussion on SO][3].

 Functions
 ---------